aem-design/aem.design/_manual/060-conventions.md

 ## HTL Component WCMUsePojo Class

-Following is a reference for component Class that will be backing each HTL component
+Following is a reference for component Class that will be backing each HTL component.

 ```java